 We're going to look at the accuracy of what you enter.
-Please don't forget, everything you enter on the Form 201 will be scrutinised.
+Please don't forget, everything you enter on the Form 201 will be scrutinized by the authorities.

 Part A is all about your personal information, including details of where you currently live.